 You can use the following formula to compute GMP:

-Here, GMP represents the Grey Market Premium, GMPR is the calculated premium, and Q denotes the number of shares sold in the primary market.
 To compute IPO grey market premium, keep in mind the following things:

 Gather Information: Gather information regarding the IPO, including the number of shares offered and the issue price.
 Additionally, determine the prevailing grey market premium in the market for the same shares.

 Compute GMP percentage: To express GMP as a percentage, you can calculate it by dividing the GMP by the issue price and then multiplying it by 100.
-For instance, in the example provided, the GMP percentage would be (5 / 10) x 100 = 50%.

 The main objective of grey market premiums is to grant early access to highly sought-after IPOs before they become available to the general public.

-Buyers secure shares of these high-demand IPOs at pre-determined prices, while sellers profit by capitalizing on the demand.
+Buyers secure shares of these high-demand IPOs at pre-determined prices, while sellers profit by capitalising on the demand.
 These sellers take advantage of buyers who would otherwise have to purchase the shares after the official listing at a higher price.

 Since the introduction of follow-on public offerings (FPOs), the existence of grey market trading has been anticipated, although it may be prohibited or restricted for certain IPOs.
-This form of trading enables investors to gain early access to shares of promising companies that are expected to experience appreciation in value.
+This form of trading enables investors to gain early access to shares of promising companies that are expected to experience value appreciation in future.

 Confident institutional investors willingly pay a price higher than the IPO price, leading to the grey market premium.